Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Notebook/Exercises/Radioactive.md

    $$
    p(y|d, \sigma_y^2) = N(y; d, \sigma_y^2) = \frac{1}{\sqrt{2\pi\sigma_y^2}} e^{-\frac{(y - d)^2}{2\sigma_y^2}}
    $$
-   The likelihood describes the probability of observing $y$ given $d$, assuming a normal distribution centered at $d$ with variance $\sigma_y^2$.
+   The likelihood describes the probability of observing $y$ given $d$, assuming a normal distribution centred at $d$ with variance $\sigma_y^2$.

 ---

 **To find the posterior distribution $p(d|y)$:**

+Since we our likelihood is a normal distribution, and our prior is as well, we know that our posterior will also be a normal distribution.
+This is because this is a [[Conjugate priors|Conjugate prior combination]]

-**Step 1: Write the Unnormalized Posterior**
+**Step 1: Write the Unnormalised Posterior**

-Using Bayes' theorem (up to a proportionality constant since we can absorb constants into normalization):
+Using Bayes' theorem (up to a proportionality constant since we can absorb constants into normalisation):
 $$
 p(d|y) \propto p(y|d, \sigma_y^2) \times p(d)
 $$